arFari/VerumBackEnd/README.md

 - **Detailed Reporting**:
   Returns binary bias indicators along with keypoints, biased text segments, and a thorough explanation of the analysis.

-- **FastAPI Powered**:
+- **Flask-Powered API**:
-  Built with FastAPI for rapid and asynchronous API responses.
+  The API is built with Flask, making it lightweight and easy to deploy.

 - **Seamless Integration**:
   Designed as a RESTful API that can be easily integrated with your frontend extensions or other applications.